NJAU-CDSIC/ProtSeqGen/README.md

    c. **TS500**: A large-scale benchmark dataset containing 500 protein structures.

-   d. **TS45**: A benchmark dataset consisting of 45 protein structures.
+   d. **TS45**: A benchmark dataset consisting of 45 FM targets from CASP15.

    e. **IDRome-120**: A benchmark dataset consisting of 120 intrinsically disordered proteins (a small subset of IDRome).